-You have the option to add to your courses the following different types of course steps:
+You can add the following different types of course steps to your courses:

 - Exam: Exams are the quizzes an instructor can create within a course.
 They can only be found within courses as individual steps among lectures.

-- On-the-Job Training: On-the-Job Training tasks allow you to set up various steps that need to be done in the presence of an instructor.
-You can verify the completion of the steps and keep track of them in UKG Pro Learning.
+- On-the-Job Training: On-the-job training tasks allow you to set up various steps that need to be done in the presence of an instructor.
+You can verify the completion of the steps and keep track of them in the UKG Pro Learning solution.

 Certificate: A certificate is awarded when a course or curriculum is completed and can be downloaded and printed from each user’s profile.

-Public Course/Curriculum: If your course is in Public mode, everyone in UKG Pro Learning can see it.
+Public Course/Curriculum: If your course is in public mode, everyone in with access to the UKG Pro Learning solution can see it.
 You can choose to publish the course only for certain groups of people.

 Credits: Credits are awarded in recognition of an employee attending a course for a specific number of hours.

-Groups: A group is a community within the Academy created for a specific group of employees to share info and discuss various topics.
+Groups: A group is a community within the academy created for a specific group of employees to share information and discuss various topics.

-Content Library: Files stored in a place similar to an electronic library.
-The Content Library can include folders and subfolders for file organization.
+Library: Files stored in a place similar to an electronic library.
+The library can include folders and subfolders for file organization.

 Skills: Configure your Academy with Skills Management to associate skills with appropriate jobs and courses.